mohelsadany/Image-Processing-API/README.md

 2. run "npm run start" to start the server.
 3. go to "http://localhost:3000/image/?filename=<your_image_name>&width=<target_width>&height=<target_height>"
 4. Add your image name without the '.jpeg' extension.
-5. after visiting this URL a resized version of your image will apear on your screen.
+5. after visiting this URL a resized version of your image will aper on your screen.
 6. The resized image will be saved inside "./assets/thumb" folder to be cashed when requested twice.
 7. run "npm run test" to run jasmine tests.
 8. run "npm run lint" to run ESLint.